Saethlin/python-astronomy-workshops/flowcontrol.md

     print(name, date)
 ```

-##Aside: Tuples and packing/unpacking
+###Packing/Unpacking
-Along with lists, Python provides another basic data type, the tuple.
-Tuples are ordered and iterable like lists, but unlike lists cannot be modified once created.
-Lists can be appended to, tuples cannot.
-In the example above, I use `zip` to create another iterable of tuples, then unpack the tuples into name and date.
-Tuple unpacking can let you do clever things like swap the values of two variables:
+In the example above, I use `zip` to create another iterable of tuples, then unpack the tuples into `name` and `date`.
+Tuple unpacking can also let you do things like swap the values of two variables:
 ```
 x = 1
 y = 2
 x,y = y,x
-print(x)
-print(y)
 ```
+In general this works will all ordered data types, but is mostly used with tuples.

 If you really insist though that you need the indices of of the iterable you are iterating on, Python offers `enumerate`.
 ```